WAGT (TV)

-WAGT, virtual and UHF digital channel 26, was an NBC-affiliated television station licensed to Augusta, Georgia, United States, which operated from December 1968 until May 2017.
+WAGT (channel 26) was an NBC-affiliated television station in Augusta, Georgia, United States, which operated from December 1968 until May 2017.

 WAGT ceased operations as a result of the Federal Communications Commission (FCC)'s 2017 spectrum incentive auction.
 Its intellectual property, programming and NBC affiliation moved to WAGT-CD, a low-power station which was purchased by Gray Television.